Contents

 Conclusion

-Golden retrievers can be termed as America’s sweetheart.
-Their charming personality and good looks make them a popular favorite rankling them the 3rd most popular breed in the United States.
+Golden Retrievers can be termed as America’s sweetheart.
+Their charming personality and good looks make them a popular favorite, ranking them the 3rd most popular breed in the United States.

-These dogs make excellent family dogs as they get along with children, strangers, and other animals.
-They can also serve as working dogs and have often been used for sniffing narcotics, huntings, obedience tricks, retrieving, etc.
+These dogs make excellent family pets, getting along with children, strangers, and other animals.
+They also serve as working dogs, often used for sniffing narcotics, hunting, obedience tricks, and retrieving.

 They, however, require regular grooming as they are shedders, especially during spring and fall.